Snowball2012/fridge/index.md

 - [Jendrik Illner's Graphics Programming weekly](https://www.jendrikillner.com/#posts) - An excellent weekly digest of everything that happens in the realtime cg world.
 - [Technically Art](https://halisavakis.com/category/technically-art/) - Graphics Programming weekly, but for technical art.
 Less posts and articles, more tweets and gifs.
+- [Physically Based](https://physicallybased.info/) - PBR material database.
+Any material can also be extracted as UE material graph